lauyankai/lauyankai/README.md

 a **Computer Science** undergraduate, specialising in **Data Engineering** at **Universiti Teknologi Malaysia (UTM)** 🎓

+Click <a href="https://lauyankai.github.io">HERE!</a> to access my ePortfolio website!
 </div>

 <div>&nbsp;</div>

  ## About Me
 * **Name** : LAU YAN KAI
 * ⚡ I love working with data to find cool insights.
 * 🌐 I'm always learning and getting hands-on with projects to make a real impact.